jessicawyz/tp/docs/UserGuide.md

 * All `{ID}` are by default *6 digits*.
 Any id that exceeds a 6 digit number (e.g. 1234567) may cause errors.

 * The maximum number of students that can be stored in TuteeTally is 999999.

-* Date inputs must be in the format `yyyy-MM-dd` format. <br>
-e.g. `2024-04-01` is a valid input for date, but not `2024-4-01` or `2024-04-1`

-* Time inputs are in the 24-hour format in the form `HH-mm`. <br>
-e.g. `07:00` is a valid time input and refers to 7am, but not `7:00`

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </box>